Platforms only hold up when the system does

 Account Mapping and Posting Behavior

-How connected platforms are configured to post transactions - and whether that configuration is producing the account structure and classification logic needed for accurate reporting.
+How connected platforms are configured to post transactions, and whether that configuration is producing the account structure and classification logic needed for accurate reporting.

 Payroll System Interaction